Michael F. Adams: Centre College, 1989–1997

-Horky House (pictured in 2021) was converted during Adams' presidency at Centre to house the admissions office.
+Horky House (pictured in 2021) was converted during Adams's presidency at Centre to house the admissions office.

 Adams was named the nineteenth president of Centre College, in Danville, Kentucky, in December 1988, and he took office on April 3, 1989.
 He was Centre's first non-Presbyterian president.

 Adams expanded and improved Centre's campus and offerings both in Kentucky and abroad.
 Old Centre, the Carnegie Library, Horky House, and Combs Warehouse underwent renovation during his tenure.
 Greek Row was established; chapter houses were built for sororities for the first time and fraternities received newly built houses the following year.
 The former fraternity houses were converted into new dormitory buildings, named after Centre alumni and important figures in the history of the college, including Cooper Hall (for U.S. Senator John Sherman Cooper), Vinson Hall (for Chief Justice Fred Vinson), Ganfield Hall (for Centre President William Arthur Ganfield), and Stevenson Hall (for U.S. Vice President Adlai Stevenson I).
 Study abroad programs in London, Strasbourg, and Mérida were also established.
 The college added multiple degree offerings, including anthropology and sociology, computer science, and classics.
-Fundraising was also a major emphasis of Adams' administration; Centre received multiple large research initiative grants from the Howard Hughes Medical Institute and the National Science Foundation, respectively, and outraised a $60 million goal as part of their Front and Centre fundraising campaign.
-Over Adams' tenure as president, Centre's endowment tripled to a total in excess of $120 million.
+Fundraising was also a major emphasis of Adams's administration; Centre received multiple large research initiative grants from the Howard Hughes Medical Institute and the National Science Foundation, respectively, and outraised a $60 million goal as part of their Front and Centre fundraising campaign.
+Over Adams's tenure as president, Centre's endowment tripled to a total in excess of $120 million.
 Additionally, Centre became the top college in the country by the percentage of its alumni to donate.

 The John C. Young Honors Program, named in honor of Centre's fourth president John C. Young, was established in 1989 to provide support for a group of seniors in research projects of their choice.
 Access to the Internet was first established on campus at Centre in 1993, the same year that the faculty split from the College Council, which had previously comprised the whole faculty and a selection of students and staff, to become its own separate body.

 Adams attracted some disdain from the faculty at Centre after he made changes to the faculty handbook, a move that violated college policy.
 As a result, a selection of faculty began what the historian Rich Whitt described as a "quiet revolt".
 Several Centre professors reported that tension between faculty and administration grew significantly under Adams.

 While president of Centre, Adams held numerous leadership roles at various organizations.
 These included periods as a vice chair on the National Collegiate Athletic Association Presidents Commission, the Board of the National Association of Independent Colleges and Universities, the Board of the American Council on Education, the Board of the Kentucky Center for Public Issues, Leadership Kentucky, and the Executive Council of the Southern Association of Colleges and Schools.
 He helped to reorganize, and was the first president of, the Southern Collegiate Athletic Conference, of which Centre was a member.